tx4ever/CFHelper/README.md

 - Instances
 - Methods

-Each datastore will likely contain two domains:
+Each datastore should contain two domains:

-- CompanyABC (Main automation domain with the Chef methods)
+- Domain 1: CompanyABC (Main automation domain with the integration methods)
-- CompanyABC_Variables (Reference domain for storing specific attributes)
+- Domain 2: CompanyABC_Variables (Reference domain for storing specific variables/attributes)

+Import using CloudForms automate datastore import tool and then customize as needed